 Published by Adam Hale on 20 Nov 2015

-One very useful took for a business is a “breakeven analysis”.
+WHAT IS BREAKEVEN POINTOne very useful tool for a business is a “breakeven analysis”.
 What does this mean?
 Breakeven is the point at which costs equal income, no profit and no loss.
-The breakeven point is an important starting point that will give you an idea of where your business is and where it can go.
+The breakeven point will give you an idea of where your business is and where it can go.

 Your breakeven analysis is the first step in planning for future growth.
 It shows how much sales volume you need to cover fixed and variable expenses.
 Once your company has reached breakeven, all gross profit beyond that point goes directly to improving the bottom line.